 Start A Print On Demand T-Shirt Business

-The great thing about selling tshirts online is that you can literally start a tshirt business for less than $3 with a print on demand company.
+Selling t-shirts online is a great business idea for teens because you can start for less than $3 with a print on demand company.

 A print on demand company allows you to print custom designs on many different products to sell online.
-For example, you can sell your own custom designs on products such as t-shirts, mugs, phone cases, books, and home decor.
+For example, you can sell your own custom designs on t-shirts, mugs, phone cases, books, and home decor.